Replacement Windows Reviews and Research

 by Nick Gromicko and Rob London

 The International Association of Certified Home Inspectors posts this article on the positives and negatives of vinyl windows.
-While the content is aimed at new construction windows, much applies to replacement windows as well.
+While the content is aimed at new construction windows, much of it applies to replacement windows as well.
 Nick Gromicko and Rob London conclude that home inspectors should be on the lookout for certain defects that are unique to vinyl windows.

 Fiberglass: Green and Sustainability